eseidel/space_traders/README.md

 Tech Debt:
 * Fix all uses of DateTime.now() to be DateTime.timestamp() and test.
+* Write a test suite for routing.

 Efficiency:
-* Cache system-to-system routes via jumpgates.
 * Persist some of WaypointCache to disk.
 * Make dart run .\bin\percentage_mapped.dart -v make zero requests.
 * Write a better rate-limiting model.